neuralmagic/deepsparse/docs/llms/README.md

 # **DeepSparse LLMs**

-Since our founding in 2018, Neural Magic has brought the power of sparsity and quantization to speed up deep learning models on CPUs.
-We are pleased to announce initial support for sparse large language models in DeepSparse, starting with Mosaic's MPT.
+DeepSparse has initial support for sparse large language models, starting with Mosaic's MPT.

 In this overview, we will discuss:
 1. [The current status of Neural Magic's LLM sparse fine-tuning research](#sparse-fine-tuning-research)